WhiskeyYankee/EDAmigo/README.md

 ### Visualizing Results Using boxCox_Vis() and amigoPlot()

 Users can visualize the box cox results using the boxCox_Vis() function.
 Each recommended transformation will be displayed with key statistics and before-after plots of the data.
+By default, the function requires input from the user to move on to the next plot.
+This is so the user can easily consume the charts one by one.
+Users can also disable the interactive functionality and the output will be a list containing each of the plots created by the function.

 ```{r}
 boxCox_Vis(fires_cleaned$clean_df)

 ```
 https://github.com/WhiskeyYankee/EDAmigo/assets/111311631/7601b6eb-18a1-4d02-8a4b-3dd10b49df91

 <br>
-Finally, users can also visualize the correlations between their numeric variables using the amigoPlot() function.
-This function outputs the plots and a dataframe containing the correlations, slopes, intercepts, and r^2 for each of the n_top pairs.
+Finally, users can visualize the correlations between their numeric variables using the amigoPlot() function.
+This function outputs both  plots and a dataframe containing the correlations, slopes, intercepts, and r^2 for each of the n_top pairs.
 <br>

 ```{r}